Definitions and Acronyms

 An intentional infliction of physical harm, injury caused by negligent acts or omissions, unreasonable confinement, and sexual abuse or sexual assault as specified in A.R.S. §46-451(A)(1).

 A current need for treatment.
-The treatment is identified on the member’s service plan to treat a serious and chronic physical, developmental or behavioral condition requiring medically necessary services of a type or amount beyond that generally required by members that lasts, or is expected to last one year or longer, and requires ongoing care not generally provided by a primary care provider
+The treatment is identified on the member’s service plan to treat a serious and chronic physical, developmental or behavioral condition requiring medically necessary services of a type or amount beyond that generally required by members that lasts, or is expected to last one year or longer, and requires ongoing care not generally provided by a primary care provider.

 ACUTE CARE ONLY (ACO)

-The enrollment status of a member who is otherwise financially and medically eligible for ALTCS but who 1) refuses HCBS offered by the case manager; 2) has made an uncompensated transfer that makes them ineligible; 3) resides in a setting in which Long Term Care Services and Supports (LTSS) cannot be provided; or 4) has equity value in a home that exceeds $552,000.
+The enrollment status of a member who is otherwise financially and medically eligible for ALTCS but who 1) refuses HCBS offered by the case manager; 2) has made an uncompensated transfer that makes them ineligible; 3) resides in a setting in which Long Term Services and Supports (LTSS) cannot be provided; or 4) has equity value in a home that exceeds $552,000.
 These ALTCS enrolled members are eligible to receive acute medical services but not eligible to receive LTC institutional, alternative residential or HCBS.

 ADMINISTRATIVE OFFICE OF THE COURTS (AOC)